WinClassic/winclassic.github.io/quickstart.md

 7. **Ok, Classic theme is installed and appears to be working!
 But - it's all white!
 How do I change I customize it?**

-    You need an old dialog from Windows 95 that has been modified to work with modern Windows setups.
+    You need an old dialog from a Windows NT 5.0 beta that has been modified to work with modern Windows setups.
 Look in the ["Tweaks & Additional Software"](#tweaks) portion of this Quick Guide.
 Note: if you use SimpleClassicTheme or 6sicsix’s Classic Theme Script, this is already installed for you.

+8. ** I enabled Classic theme on Windows 8.1 and everything went well, but on when I restarted my computer, the taskbar is now bleach white!
+How do I fix it?**

+    This is a common issue with W8.1 when using Classic theme.
+To sort it out, try any of the solutions in this thread: <https://winclassic.boards.net/thread/760/w8-1-classic-taskbar-white>

+9. **I'm on Windows 10 Enterprise LTSC 2019, and when I enable Classic theme, Explorer breaks and freezes!
+What do I do?**

+    Microsoft broke Classic theme in Win10 build 1809 by removing a system file it relies on; LTSC 2019 is based on this build. *It's strongly advised to disable classic theme if you plan to continue using this version of Windows.* See this thread for additional information on this issue: <https://winclassic.boards.net/thread/343/1809-kills-explorer-classic-theme>